Thai Tones: The 5 Tones Explained with Audio Examples · 2026

-Thai Tones
+Thai Tones: The 5 Tones Explained

 Thai has 5 tones: Click on any of the example words below to hear a word spoken across the 5 tones.